Compliance Testing and Protocol Approval of Settlement Meters and Outstations

 metering Codes of Practice

-The current suite of CoPs covers Settlement Metering Equipment requirements for circuits at domestic premises all the way up to large sites with circuits that have a rated capacity of over 100MVA (CoP1), e.g. Generating Plant.
+For Boundary Point metering, the current suite of CoPs covers Settlement Metering Equipment requirements for circuits at domestic premises all the way up to large sites with circuits that have a rated capacity of over 100MVA (CoP1), e.g. Generating Plant.
 CoP4 covers the calibration, testing and commissioning of Settlement Metering Equipment and as such is not relevant to this guidance.

 There is no formal process under the BSC for approving Meter